bhisaac/5eFP/5eFP-SRD.md

 ## Party Buffs

 When PCs form a party, they choose one of three beneficial status effects that activate during encounters and last until the end of a game session.
+A party may only have 1 PC with the defend buff, 1 PC with the heal buff, and any number of PCs with the damage buff.

 ### Defend